Entropire/entropire.github.io/Content/Portfolio.md

 The goal of the project is to create a platform where I can display my projects, skills, and experience, giving visitors an idea of the kind of developer I am and the work I am capable of.
+Additionally, the platform should be highly maintainable, allowing me to update content — such as adding new projects or modifying details without needing to dive into the code each time.

 ## Core Features
 - Markdown to HTML parser makes it easy to write and update project pages without touching the main code